ClementTsang/bottom/docs/content/index.md

 ## Usage and configuration

+The command to run bottom is `btm`.

-You can refer to the [usage](usage/general-usage.md) pages on how to use bottom (e.g. keybinds, some features, a general overview of what each widget does).
+You can refer to the [usage](usage/general-usage.md) pages for more details on using bottom (e.g. keybinds, some features, a general overview of what each widget does).

-To configure bottom, refer to the [configuration](configuration/command-line-options.md) pages (e.g. how it behaves, how it looks).
+To configure bottom (e.g. how it behaves, how it looks, etc.) refer to the [command-line options page](configuration/command-line-options.md) for temporary settings, or [the config file page](configuration/config-file) for more permanent settings.

 ## Contribution